JMBartels/Car-Value-Trends/README.md

 I drove every mile on this car and love it.
 I want to keep it as long as I can without making multiple particularly poor economic decisions.
 This raises a real problem, I don't know how much it is *worth* to repair.
 The first thought is to compare the market price of the car to the cost of a fix, but this suggests it is rarely ever worth fixing.
 The car still *has* to have value since it gets me from place to place (the role of a car).
 Instead of defining the value by the price of the car, lets define it as the number of miles.
-So then our question becomes: How much is a mile worth on a Mazda3?
+<span style="color:blue">So then our question becomes: How much is a mile worth on a Mazda3?</span>

 ### **Approach**
 > Build and API to search and retrieve data from Autotrader